(This page revised July 29, 2018)

 One sure way to boost revenue, especially if your company is in financial straits, is to job your product to other companies and let their advertising and sales increase your own correspondingly.
 Waterman did exactly that with the C/F school pen, producing a version with a clip that bore the Scripto name.
 Two-tone cars were all the rage in the mid-1950s, and the pen shown here would have been almost a match for Dad’s shiny new ’57 Chevy Bel Air in Tropical Turquoise or Plymouth Fury in Sky Blue:

 Since the days of gold and silver overlays on hard rubber pens, metal pens have been symbols of prosperity.
 In those early years, Waterman made some very beautiful pens, and the company’s tradition of creating elegant metal designs continued unbroken, long after overlays had faded into obscurity, to the C/F. There were sterling silver C/Fs, solid gold C/Fs, and — for the slightly less well heeled — several attractive gold-plated models.
 Shown here are two French-made pens, one gold filled in the Barleycorn (Grain d’Orge) pattern and one in sexy silver moiré:

-The C/F remained in production for about 30 years, and its styling legacy lives on in the smoothly curving bifurcated clips of several more recent Waterman models; but all good things must end sometime, and Waterman no longer makes even the unique cartridges that the C/F requires.
-All is not lost, however; at this 2007 writing, the U.S. Waterman service center in Janesville, Wisconsin, still has small supplies of cartridges and of the very solid squeeze-type converter that was designed for the diminutive Waterman Lady but also fits the C/F.
+The C/F remained in production for about 30 years, and its styling legacy lives on in the smoothly curving bifurcated clips of many more recent Waterman models; but all good things must end sometime.
+Waterman no longer makes even the unique cartridges that the C/F requires.
+All is not lost, however; as of mid-2018, converters for Waterman’s Lady series can still be found for sale online, and these converters also fit the C/F.